Marney Makridakis : Creating Time Interview

 During the launch of Creating Time, our invitation has been: "Welcome to the ending of time as we know it and the beginning of an exhilarating new life!"
 For the three weeks prior to the launch, people from all over the world have been participating in The Creating Time Mega Event, gathering in free weekly conference calls and on Facebook to talk about a new vision of time.
 Change happens in community, and I love hearing people say, "Wow I feel like time is just beginning!"

 This is actually my vision for 2012: a whole new kind of time.
 Our society is embracing a paradigm shift on many levels, including time.
 I'd love for Creating Time to play a small part in that.

 Q: How are you going to celebrate the publication of your first book after all of the BIG promotional mega events are over and the confetti needs to be vacuumed up?

 A: I'm traveling to several cities and excited that the book tour will allow me to spend some wonderful time traveling with my family, seeing friends, and connecting with people in the Artella Land community face-to-face.

 There are many people whom I've worked and played with online for a decade, and I've never met them face to face!
 Technology is an amazing miracle, but there's nothing like giving someone a hug and meeting in the moment, eye-to-eye.
 I can't think of a better celebration than embracing this book tour as a once-in-a-lifetime opportunity to soak in as many timeless moments as possible! •

-Next: An Explanation of Kronos and Kairos »
+Next: An excellent description of Kronos & Kairos »